shrinithi-12/CareTwin-AI/README.md

 ## AI Approach

-The current prototype uses a lightweight **rule-based NLP approach**.
+The current prototype uses a lightweight rule-based NLP approach.

 It does not use a pretrained large language model or external generative AI API.